nsrivast/wikiwarp/README.md

 ## About ##

-Wikiwarp was created in 2009, and was maintained in partial fulfillment of the requirements for [this course] (http://www.eecs.harvard.edu/cs286r/).
+Wikiwarp was created in 2009, and was maintained in partial fulfillment of the requirements for [this course](http://www.eecs.harvard.edu/cs286r/).

 ## WikiWarp ##